Coatesville, Pennsylvania: 20th century

 As Lukens Steel grew so did Coatesville, eventually becoming known as the "Pittsburgh of the East."
 By the beginning of the 20th century the population had grown to 6,000, attracting immigrants from Eastern and Southern Europe to its industrial jobs, as well as both black and white migrants from the rural South.
 Tensions rose in the city as the population rapidly became more diverse.

 In August 1911, steelworker Zachariah Walker was lynched in Coatesville; he had left his wife and children in Virginia while seeking better work.
 This African-American man was accused of killing Deputy Constable/Coal and Iron Policeman Edgar Rice, a popular figure in town.
 Walker claimed self-defense and was hospitalized after his arrest.
 He was dragged from the hospital and burned to death in front of a mob of hundreds in a field south of the city.
 Fifteen men and teenage boys were indicted, but all were acquitted at trials.
 The lynching was the last in Pennsylvania and is said to have left a permanent stain on the city's image.

 Walker's murder was investigated by the National Association for the Advancement of Colored People (NAACP), which called for an end to lynching nationwide.
 Pennsylvania passed a state anti-lynching law in 1923.
 But, even after passage of an anti-lynching House bill in the 1920s, no federal law was passed because of the power of the Democratic southern bloc in the Senate.
 At that time, it represented only white southerners; African Americans had been disfranchised in the South since the turn of the century.

 Racial violence was spreading all across America during the Red Summer of 1919 and the local African-American community was on edge.
-On July 8, 1919, the black community of Coatesville formed a large armed protection group to prevent the rumoured lynching of a rape suspect.
+On July 8, 1919, the black community of Coatesville formed a large armed protection group to prevent the rumored lynching of a rape suspect.
 When the armed group surrounded the jail to prevent the attack, they learned that there was no suspect and no lynch mob.

-In 1929, the Coatesville VA Medical Center was built with an original mission to provide neuropsychiatric care to veterans.
+In 1929, the Coatesville Veterans Medical Center was built with an original mission to provide neuropsychiatric care to veterans.
 In 2013, the Medical Center, with its distinctive architecture of Colonial Revival and Classical Revival, was listed on the National Register of Historic Places.
-The Medical Center now provides a range of health care services to more than 19,000 Veterans in Pennsylvania and Delaware.
+The Medical Center now provides a range of health care services to more than 19,000 veterans in Pennsylvania and Delaware.

 The school system expanded to keep up and the religious community became more diverse, with Roman Catholic churches founded and Beth Israel Congregation, one of Chester County's few synagogues.
 In 1932 there were a total of 22 churches of various denominations in the city.

 After World War II the steel industry began a long decline, but in the 1960s Lukens Steel was still the largest employer in Chester County, with over 10,000 workers.
 It finally started to restructure due to industry changes, was sold several times, and its workers were reduced in number to 5,000 and eventually to 2,000.